Community Law Clinic

 Commitment time expected: one half day per week plus training time.

-This is the sister clinic to the AJC.
 University of Exeter students will guide and support you through the stages of any legal problem - employment, benefits claims appeals, housing issues, debt, and criminal matters - free of charge by appointment only.
 Students will conduct the interviews and provide legal advice while supervised by a solicitor and or barrister.

 The availability of immigration advice and legal aid services in the southwest is very limited.
 In response to this the university has set up a service for individuals who are unable to afford private representation, but require immigration advice, information or assistance – either for themselves or a family member.